-For those graduate students who will remain resident during the summer, the information below provides details of the provision available over the Long Vacation 2022.
-You might want to keep this message somewhere handy, bookmark it or print it out for convenience.
+For those graduate students who will remain resident during the summer, the information below provides details of the provision available over the Long Vacation 2023.
+You might want to keep this somewhere handy, bookmarking the link for convenience.

 Academic administration, student support and accommodation

 - Academics: For any questions about academic administration or matters related to deadlines or examinations, please contact the Graduate Administrator, Sarah Twinn, at email@example.com.

 - Accommodation: For matters relating to accommodation, please contact the Interim Domestic Bursar, Keeley Mortimer, at firstname.lastname@example.org in the first instance.

 - Funding and support: For guidance and support relating to welfare concerns, disability and finance, please contact the Student Finance and Support Administrator, Fiona Chippendale, at email@example.com.